war/asset-loading/README.md

                         ( weights_0.z * inverseBindMatrixArray[int(joints_0.z)].matrix ) +
                         ( weights_0.w * inverseBindMatrixArray[int(joints_0.w)].matrix );
 ```
-The final vertex positions output from the shader will be the product of the projection, view, model, skinning matrices, and the input vertex coordinates into the shader (raw vertex coordinate data):
+The final vertex position output from the shader will be the product of the projection, view, model, skinning matrices, and the input vertex coordinates into the shader (raw vertex coordinate data):
 ```glsl
 gl_Position = projMatrix * viewMatrix * modelMatrix * skinnedMatrix * vec4(vertPos.xyz, 1.f);
 ```